catapillie/marin/README.md

 cargo build --release
 ```

-The executable should located in `./target/release/`.
+The executable should be located in `./target/release/`.

 > Please note that the app builds with an `std` folder meant for internal use by the compiler.